GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 >[!important]
 >When setting or reading the clock, the content of the ROM can **not** be accessed.
-This means that the code must run from another ROM in the system, from RAM memory not masked by the ROM or just executed as a CMD file.
+This means that the software must run from another ROM in the system, from RAM memory not masked by the ROM or just executed as a CMD file.
 The program added for the Model II (CLK2/CMD) is intended to be used under LS-DOS 6.3.

 <img width="368" height="286" alt="image" src="https://github.com/user-attachments/assets/37fd1c71-3e51-4567-8ecf-328b5c2be5e4" />